KeithPinson/mise-en-place/README.md

     grunt build

-will create a distribution in a directory external to this project.
+will create a distribution in the *dist* folder.

 ## Before Starting